SunnySummit/NMS-Remixed-Biome-Mods/README.md

 to use one of these mods, download a selected 'EXMLs' folder (e.g. using [Download Directory](https://download-directory.github.io/)), then locate and import each 'BIOMES' folder (if you only see 'Biomes' you'll need to navigate deeper into the folder structure for 'BIOMES') via.
 Plumgen, then export. this updates the mod so you can play legacy mods in modern no man's sky. :D

-please note: mods included in this collection use open permissions. view a mod's mod page for details about their permissions:
+note: mods included in this collection use open permissions. view a mod's page for details about their permissions:

 - Burryaga - [Burryaga's Blooming Biomes](https://www.nexusmods.com/nomanssky/mods/2057)